Mele Kalikimaka – Merry Christmas – from Honolulu!

 This museum is especially good for younger ones.
 Galleries have hands-on exhibits about rainforests here in Hawaii, what makes living in Hawaii so special, explores a rainbow of countries and celebrations.

 Dec.
-31 New’s Year’s Party for kids with activities and balloon drop at noon 10am – 1pm.
+31 New’s Year’s at Noon for kids with activities and balloon drop at noon 10am – 1pm.

 Hawaii Children’s Discovery Center is located at 111 Ohe St.